 Additionally, the School sponsored a deferred compensation plan under IRC section 457(b) for the benefit of one highly compensated employee who is not eligible to participate in the TRSL plan.
-The School did not contribute to the 457(b) plan during the year ended June 30, 2023.
-The School's contributions to the 457(b) plan totaled \$27,055 for the year ended June 30, 2022.
+The School did not contribute to the 457(b) plan during the years ended June 30, 2024 and 2023.

-Note 9 - GRANTS AND FUNDING
+Note 11 - GRANTS AND FUNDING